Have you ever wondered how to start a carpet cleaning business?

 We can’t discuss how to start a carpet cleaning business without discussing preparing for carpet cleaning services.

-During this stage, you’ll want to take these actions to prepare to start cleaning carpets.
+You’ll want to take these actions to prepare to start cleaning carpets during this stage.
 Some of the primary tasks in this phase will be:

 - Getting equipment, inventory, and other supplies.

 - Creating a website.